fstltna/SyncPager/README.md

 	apt-get install audacious

-1. Use CPAN to install the following Perl modules:
+2. Use CPAN to install the following Perl modules:

         Email::Simple
         Email::Simple::Creator
         Email::Sender::Simple
         LWP::Simple
-        Wx

-2. On the BBS server copy **syncnotify** to **/sbbs/exec** - follow instructions on adding main script in scfg when sysop is being paged
+3. On the BBS server copy **syncnotify** to **/sbbs/exec** - follow instructions on adding main script in scfg when sysop is being paged

         scfg->Chat Features->External Sysop Chat Pagers